rsna6ce/SPIFFSIni/README.md

 # SPIFFSIni

-A simple, lightweight library for managing INI-style configuration files in SPIFFS on ESP32 using Arduino IDE.
+A simple, lightweight library for managing INI-style configuration files in SPIFFS on ESP32 using Arduino IDE or PlatformIO.

 ## Overview